godwinjs/IOTAI/README.md

 b.
 AI Model:

-- Develop a machine learning model to predict optimal temperature settings based on past data.
+- Develop a machine learning model to predict optimal temperature settings based on past data and adjust temprature on the smart home platform.

 c.
 Automation: